• Skip to primary navigation

 • Pound chicken breasts with a meat mallet until about ¼ inch thick or cut chicken breasts in half with a knife so that they are ¼ inch thin.
 Season with salt, pepper and oregano.
 Place flour in a shallow dish and dredge chicken pieces.

 • Heat about 3 tablespoons of olive oil over medium-high heat in a large skillet.
 When hot, add chicken beasts, shaking off any excess flour.
-Cook for about 3 minutes on each side, turning once when golden brown.
+Cook for about 3 minutes on each side, turning once when golden brown and meat thermometer reads 155º, it will cook a little more at the end.
 Remove to a plate.

-• Pour in wine and let it come to a boil.
+• Pour in wine and scrape up the brown bits, let it come to a boil.
 Then add chicken stock and simmer until slightly reduced.
 Stir in butter and return chicken to the pan.
 Simmer for about 1 minute to heat the chicken.

 Barbara’s Tips + Notes